-ENG 270 American Literature I
+ENG 270V The Making of American Literature

-An introduction to the breadth and depth of literature in the Americas from the earliest period of "discovery," exploration and encounter in the New World of the 16th and 17th centuries, the evolution of an Atlantic world in the 18th century, continuing through the 19th century with emergence and coming of age of a distinctive American literary tradition culminating in the Civil War.
-Prerequisite: ENG 150H, or First-Year Seminar.
+The Makings of American Literature is a survey of American Literature, which focuses on the origins of both American ideology and American literature.
+The course serves as an introduction to the breadth and depth of literature in the Americas from the earliest period of "discovery," exploration and encounter in the New World of the 16th and 17th centuries, the evolution of an Atlantic world in the 18th century, continuing through the 19th century with the emergence and coming of age of a distinctive American literary tradition culminating in the Civil War.
+Prerequisite: ENG 150H or ENG 165H or ENG 245H.
 4 Semester Hours.